HGlass07/Knowledge-Nexus/README.md

 The home page is simple, and immediately tells users what to expect from the site, and what it can be used for.
 By combining concise, minimal introductory text; as well as a selection of relevent images, the user's expectations are established, and they can now navigate through the site with ease.

+The footer located at the bottom of the page provides links to Facebook, Twitter, and Youtube, allowing users to access additional content relevent to the site on these channels.

 ![homepage menu screenshot](assets/images/screenshot-menu.png)

 ![homepage menu full screenshot](assets/images/screenshot-home.png)